Dishwasher Repair Cost

 How Much is Dishwasher Repair?

 The average cost of a dishwasher repair in the UK is around £150.
-However, the actual price of a dishwasher repair can vary depending on the type of fault.
+The exact price will depend on the type of fault and the parts required.

 Dishwasher Repair Prices